JesusFilm/core/apps/docs/docs/04-engineering-practices/01-workflow/index.md

 ### Squash and merge your pull request

-Once your pull request is approved and all [checks have passed](#our-checks), squash and merge your pull request.
+Once your pull request is approved and all [checks have passed](#our-checks), click the "Squash and merge" button on your pull request.
 This will automatically merge your branch so that your changes appear on the `main` branch.
 GitHub retains the history of comments and commits in the pull request to help future contributors understand your changes.
 For more information, see "[Merging a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)."

 ![Pull Request Squash and Merge](./pull-request-merge.png)